-Before your new website goes online, it needs to have address or URL.
+Before your new website goes online, it needs to have an address or URL.
 Your domain name is what you'll print on your business cards, offline marketing, and it's what your patients will see in the Google search results.

 To help you choose a great domain name, we've put together Choosing Your Chiropractic Clinic Domain Name.

 Step 2: Setting Up Email Addresses

 This sounds simple, but there are some important things to consider when setting up your email.
 Your email address is how you'll be communicating with patients, so it's important to get this right.

 Learn more about email here with Setting Up Your Chiropractic Email Addresses

 Step 3: Choosing a Platform or Hosting Company

 Every website needs a server where your site files exist and are available to the public, and there are literally hundreds of different options.